 With the adoption, in May of 2021, of the new Comprehensive Plan, the Town is now in the process of updating the zoning map and Comprehensive Zoning Law.
 For more information about the project and the process, including upcoming events, please visit the Zoning Update webpage for more information.

 The Planning and Zoning Department is available to residents and businesses to offer them assistance or direct them to the proper resources they need regarding any residential or commercial planning or zoning related issues.

-NEW!
 Stormwater Information and Resources

 Residents, project sponsors, and contractors can visit the Town's Stormwater homepage for more information about the Town's stormwater management program.

-Adam Yagelski - Director of Planning and Zoning
+Josh Giller - Director of Planning

-Alison Lovely - Secretary
+Alison Lovely - Secretary to Planning and Zoning

 East Greenbush Town Hall

 Rensselaer, NY 12144

 This information can be found by obtaining your Tax Map number from the Assessor’s Office and then contacting us to determine that.